 We are able to accept applications from students with Tier 1 and Tier 2 visa status.
 It is hoped that from Spring 2024 onwards, we will be accepting applications from students with Tier 4 (General) visa.

 Q. Do you run courses for students who might be thinking about applying?

 During the summer 2023, The Prince’s Foundation will run a selection of courses at Trinity Buoy Wharf designed to prepare students for entry on to the Diploma Year and other Foundation Courses.

 Q. How do I apply to the programme?

 The first step is to complete application form and submit a digital portfolio (the form can be found here).
 Shortlisted applicants will then be invited to interview and should present their physical portfolio and sketchbooks for discussion.
-This year it is likely that interviews will take place on Zoom.
 The interview is a 20-minute friendly conversation about you and your portfolio, and an opportunity for you to ask us questions.

 Q. What should I submit in my portfolio?